Recipes from Italy

 Variations

-• MESSINA: Caponata from Messina is made with eggplant, tomatoes, onions, and peppers.
-It's typically served as a side dish or as a topping for pasta.
+Messina-style caponata: In the Messina area, caponata is often made with eggplant, tomatoes, onion, and peppers.
+It can be served as a side dish or even used as a sauce for pasta.

 classic Sicilian caponata recipe